Tuesday, May 05, 2020

 The CryptO'pinion?

-I think this adventure will appeal to both noobs and hardcore adventures alike.
-The atmosphere is brilliant and I love how things can change so swiftly - very Silent Hill 'ish.
-Sure, the locations are few but they are stuffed with clues that make you sit back and think.
-However, nothing is perfect and I have quibbles: interaction with the villagers felt limited and I also wish the idea of an alternate village would have been used a lot more because it was brilliantly done.
+I think this adventure will appeal to both noobs and hardcore adventurers alike.
+The atmosphere is brilliant, and I love how things change so swiftly - very Silent Hill-ish.
+Sure, the locations are few, but they are stuffed with clues that make you sit back and think.
+Sadly, I have quibbles: the interaction with the villagers felt limited, and I also wish the idea of an alternate village had been used more, because it was brilliantly done.

-[My current progress] I finally made it into the Manor and there's a trail of blood.
+[My current progress] I finally made it into the Manor, and there's a trail of blood.
 Oh, great!!

 The Curse of Rabenstein is free to download!